-- Increase by 4% the number of children referred to the Early Intervention Program. - Increase by 5% the number of children who are being served according to an Individualized Family Service Plan (IFSP). - Ensure that 95% of IFSPs are written within 45 days of the initial referral. - Ensure that 75% of justifications for missing 45-day timeline for IFSP are child-based. - Increase by 10% the percentage of children receiving services who entered the system prior to their first birthday. - Ensure that at least 96% of children receive early intervention services primarily in their natural environment as defined by IDEA Part C. - Ensure that 80% of services outlined on the IFSP are provided within 30 days of the implementation date. - Increase the percentage of families participating in the Early Intervention System who report that early intervention services have helped the family to: Know their rights: 85% Effectively communicate their children's need: 86% Help their children develop and learn: 87% - Increase to 90% the children exiting the Early Intervention System who have transition steps and services in their ISFP to support transition to preschool and other appropriate community services.
+- Increase by 3% the number of children referred to the Early Intervention Program. - Increase by 5% the number of children who are being served according to an Individualized Family Service Plan (IFSP). - Ensure that 86% of IFSPs are written within 45 days of the initial referral. - Ensure that 74% of justifications for missing 45-day timeline for IFSP are child-based. - Increase by 5% the percentage of children receiving services who entered the system prior to their first birthday. - Ensure that at least 97% of children receive early intervention services primarily in their natural environment as defined by IDEA Part C. - Ensure that 70% of services outlined on the IFSP are provided within 30 days of the implementation date. - Increase the percentage of families participating in the Early Intervention System who report that early intervention services have helped the family to:

+• Ensure that 100% of the children exiting the Early Intervention System have transition steps and services in their ISFP to support transition to preschool and other appropriate community services.